StanM662/Deliverr/README.md

-#v1

-# Bezorgersapp

-Een mobiele bezorg-app gebouwd met .NET MAUI.
+**Deliverr**
+A mobile delivery app built with .NET MAUI.
-Voor de bezorgers van Matrix Inc.
+Developed for the couriers of Matrix Inc.

-## Functionaliteiten (planning)
-- [ ] Camerafunctionaliteit
+**Features (Planned)**
+ Camera functionality

-- [ ] GPS tracking
+ GPS tracking
-- [ ] Status bijwerken
-- [ ] Pushnotificaties

-## Setup
-1. Clone de repo
+ Update delivery status

+ Push notifications

+**Setup**
+Clone this repository.

-2. Open `Bezorgersapp.sln` in Visual Studio
+Open Deliverr.sln in Visual Studio.

-3. Run op `Windows Machine` of Android emulator
+Run the project on a Windows machine or an Android emulator.

+**Contributors**
+Sander Kleijnen

+Stan Moreaux

+Rick Theunisz